calmjs/calmjs.parse/README.rst

 Each of the rules (functions) have specific options that are set using specific keyword arguments, details are documented in their respective docstrings.

+At an even lower level, the ``ruletypes`` submodule contains the primitives that form the underlying definitions that each Dispatcher implementations currently available.
+For an example on how this might be extended beyond simply unparsing back to text, see the source for the extractor unparser module.

 Tree walking
 ~~~~~~~~~~~~